UF-HH/bbbbAnalysis/README.md

 ````

 ## Machine learning skims using pandas dataframes
 All developments take place inside mlskim.
-First, we merge(hadd!) the bbbbntuple files on eos by running:
+First, we merge(hadd!) the bbbbntuple files on eos in the inputskims folder by running:
 ```
 cd mlskim/inputskims
 source haddsamples.sh

 ````
 Next, one finds two main python scripts inside mlskim folder: Outputskim.py and BackgroundModel.py.
-The Outputskim.py code is able to skim over the inputfiles adding branches with new ML variables in data and MC samples.
+The Outputskim.py code is able to skim over the inputskims files adding branches with new ML variables in data and MC samples.
 The parameters of the skims are specified in the config files in the folder config.
 To execute the outputskims (2016+2017+2018):
 ```
 source runOutputskim.sh

 ````
-Then, the BackgroundModel.py code creates a background model using the control region information and creates four weights (Weight_210_GGF,Weight_210_VBF,Weight_110_GGF,Weight_110_VBF) as branches in the output file.
-The parameters are are specified in the config files in the folder config.
+Then, the BackgroundModel.py code creates a background model using the control region information and 3-btag data.
+This creates four weights (Weight_210_GGF,Weight_210_VBF,Weight_110_GGF,Weight_110_VBF) as branches in the output file (SKIM_MODEL_BKG.root).
+The parameters are specified in the config files in the folder config.
 To execute the background model (2016+2017+2018):
 ```
 source runBkgmodel.sh